-Acknowledgments: Thanks to Jason Shaw and an anonymous reviewer, as well as the members of Keio phonetics-phonology study group, especially Yukio Sugiyama, for extensive comments on previous versions of this paper, and Atsuo Suemitsu, a collaborator of many projects summarized in the paper.
-This work is also supported by JSPS, Grants-in-Aid for Scientific Research #22520412 and #25370444 to the first author and JSPS grants #26770147 and #26284059 to the second author.
+Acknowledgments: Thanks to Jason Shaw and an anonymous reviewer, as well as the members of Keio phonetics-phonology study group, especially Yukio Sugiyama, for extensive comments on previous versions of this paper, Christophe Savariaux for help with the French EMA data and Atsuo Suemitsu, a collaborator of many projects summarized in the paper.

+Funding: This work is supported by JSPS, Grants-in-Aid for Scientific Research #22520412 and #25370444 to the first author and JSPS grants #26770147 and #26284059 to the second author.